Issuance of Halal certificates and System of Authentication

 We receive many questions about our procedures regarding stunning and what our stance is on this matter.
 We must firstly remember that according to Islamic Shariah , the life of the animal (to be slaughtered) is the most important point.
 For this simple and clear reason we do not work in favour of stunning and make sure that most of our outlets are stun free.
 We also try and educate people as best as we can to make sure they understand that manual non stunned meat is best.

 However, stunning can be used as part of the slaughtering process as long as it guarantees that the animal is still alive before it is actually slaughtered.
 We have conducted research ourselves (even on small chickens) to test this and to find out if there are levels of ‘stunning’ which still make sure that the animal will remain alive.
 Our research has shown that as long as the voltage delivered is controlled and adjusted dependant on the size and type of animal about to be slaughtered, then stunning can achieve its purpose.
-Therefore, HMB is not in favour of stunning.
+Therefore, HMB is not in favour of stunning where the necessity does not arise.

 Another question we get asked is about mechanical slaughter – we are NOT in favour of mechanical slaughter at all.